One dependent child: $60

 A membership must include or be signed by somebody aged 18 or more on the date the pool opens.
 A membership constitutes individuals sharing permanent/year-round households, living in the same house under the same roof and sharing the house’s plumbing fixtures (such as toilets, sinks, tubs and showers) and the house’s kitchen facilities.
 Dependent children may be included on a membership, even if not sharing year-round housing.
 Visiting relatives, babysitters, summer guests, etc. may not be included as part of a membership group.

 Membership is retained year-to-year.
 If you decide not to join in any calendar year, you must reapply using the waiting list, which currently (2014) is about 800 families.
-Members who will not be using the facility for a season or more may opt to retain their membership status for future years by paying a single adult fee (without the co-op deposit) each year until they decide to rejoin as full members.
+Members who will not be using the facility for a season or more may opt to retain their membership status for future years by paying a single adult fee plus the household fee (without the co-op deposit) each year until they decide to rejoin as full members.
 During that time, they do not have the privileges of membership and if they want to enter as a guest, they must be signed in by a member and pay the requisite guest fee.

 Prince George’s Swimming Pool is run on a cooperative basis.
 To fulfill the co-op obligation members may choose to commit to a seasonal job or work a few hours at a time on any number of scheduled workdays.
 Workdays occur on various Saturdays and Sundays, March through October.

 All adults (21-69 on Opening Day) pay a refundable co-op deposit: $100 up to the age of 59; those age 60-69 pay $50; members age 70 and over do not pay a co-op deposit.
 Co-op deposits are refundable.